Ballistic SNS sandwich as a Josephson junction: Some properties of the SNS sandwich as a Josephson junction

-Another manifestation that the SNS sandwich is not a weak link is its response to a weak magnetic field (Meisner effect).
+Another manifestation that due to the incommensurability effect the SNS sandwich is not always a weak link is its response to a weak magnetic field (Meisner effect).
 In the case of a usual planar Josephson junction the magnetic field penetrates along the junction plane on the Josephson penetration depth, which is much longer than the London penetration depth into the superconducting bulk.
-Since the SNS sandwich is not a weak link and the electron density in the normal layer does not differ from the density in superconducting layers the Josephson penetration depth does not differ from the London penetration depth.
+A planar ballistic SNS junction at zero temperature is not a weak link, and in the normal layer a supercurrent is supported by the same phase gradient as in superconducting layers.
+Therefore, the Josephson penetration depth does not differ from the London penetration depth.

 Despite the SNS sandwich is not a weak link with respect to linear effects like the Josephson plasma oscillation or the Meisner effect, it is not the case for nonlinear effects like the transition to the mixed state at the first critical magnetic field.
 The first critical magnetic field is determined by the energy of the magnetic vortex localized near the normal layer (Josephson vortex).
 Let us consider the Josephson vortex for the case when the London penetration depth $\lambda$ is much longer than the thickness $L$.
 So two inequalities are satisfied: $\lambda \gg L\gg \zeta_0$.
 The axis of the straight vortex is in the middle of the normal layer, and at distance $r$ from the axis exceeding $L$ the structure of the vortex does not differ essentially from the Abrikosov vortex in the superconductor bulk.
 The area $r>L$ gives the logarithmic contribution to the vortex energy per vortex length: \be E_v =\left(\Phi_0\over 4\pi \lambda\right)^2\ln{\lambda\over L}, \ee{Ev} where $\Phi_0=hc/2e$ is the magnetic flux quantum.
 The area $r<L$ adds a number of order unity to the large logarithm.
 The energy $E_v$ is lower than the energy of the Abrikosov vortex with the coherence length $\zeta_0$ replacing $L$ as a lower cut-off of the logarithm \cite{Tin}.
 If $L\gg \lambda$ the vortex energy is even smaller since the large logarithm in \eq{Ev} is replaced by a number of order unity.
-This means that Josephson vortices are pinned to the normal layer, where their energy is less than in the superconducting layers.
+This means that Josephson vortices are pinned to the normal layer, where their energy is less than the energy of Abrikosov vortices in the superconducting layers.
 The vortex energy determines the first critical magnetic field: $H_{c1}=4\pi E_v/\Phi_0$.